I was at my dad’s shop

 - The glass will sit within the groove 1/2″ on all sides meaning we’d need to subtract 1″ width wise and length wise.

-For those wanting to see the math, take a look at this:
+For those wanting to see the math:

 We first cut the pieces of each frame piece slightly longer than what we needed making sure we didn’t waste any of the most pristine pieces.
 Then we cut off the tongue side of each piece with the band saw (table saw would be easier, but we don’t have one yet).